smartzplatform/tech-docs/Technical_WP_EN.md

 - To receive funds, one needs to specify the address of the wallet contract
 - To transfer ether or tokens from the wallet, the specified number of owners need to call the method of transferring funds with the same parameters.

-The wallet contract is based on a modified [multiowned](https://github.com/ethereum/dapp-bin/blob/master/wallet/wallet.sol) contract, which implements the following functions and modifiers:
+The wallet contract is based on a modified [multiowned] contract (https://github.com/ethereum/dapp-bin/blob/master/wallet/wallet.sol), which implements the following functions and modifiers:
 - the `onlymanyowners` modifier, which doesn't allow the function with this modifier to be executed until it's called by the required number of owners
 - the `onlyowner` modifier for restricting the function call by only one of the wallet holders
-- functions for changing the composition of the owners, and the number of votes required for calling methods, are limited by the `onlymanyowners` modifier
+- the functions for changing the composition of the owners and the number of votes required for calling methods are limited by the `onlymanyowners` modifier